Most men will experience erectile problems at least once in their lives.

 But treatment for depression has to begin with talking to your doctor.
 They will be able to assist you by pointing you in the direction of a therapist.

-For some, prescription medication for depression may be recommended.
+For some, prescription anti-depressants may be recommended.
 However some of these can exacerbate impotence.

 Let your doctor or therapist know if your symptoms get worse, so that they can make any necessary adjustments to your treatment.